 Reading for Pleasure

 Children in our school are encouraged to regularly read and share books at home.
 Children choose books from the school’s differentiated reading stock.
 Home reading books are aimed at increasing fluency and confidence in applying phonics skills and are chosen at a suitable level for the child’s reading ability.
 Children are encouraged to read a wide range of books and other materials in and out of school.
 To support the children as they learn to read and to help them develop fluency, we regularly listen to children read 1 to 1.

 We aim for children at our school to read because they want to.
 We provide the children with a wide range of reading experiences and opportunities to widen their reading preferences and tastes.
 To encourage reading, we use various incentives and awards, visiting authors and poets, House and school reading challenges, celebration days and performances.
+We periodically invite a local pop-up bookshop into our school hall.
 Adults in the school are committed to being reading role models and regularly read to pupils.
-The school also has a book shop which encourages children to save weekly to purchase books and build their own home library.
-The book shop is also used to reward children and classes for reading based activities.

-From November 2018, the school launched Accelerated Reader – a programme of reading and assessment – to ensure children are reading with sufficient challenge.
-This scheme will support staff to help guide children to the correct reading material to match and challenge the children’s reading skills and with quizzes and assessment track the children progress in understanding of texts, number of words read and other key reading skills.
+Our fluent readers use Accelerated Reader – a programme of reading and assessment – which ensures they read with sufficient challenge.
+This scheme supports staff to help guide children to the correct reading material to match and challenge the children’s reading skills.
+Quizzes and assessments track the children progress in understanding of texts, number of words read and other key reading skills.